Table of Contents

 - If you are a small brand integrating with a popular one, you should leverage that in your ad campaigns to get more audience—Ameyo, a business platform that has integrated with Truecaller for verified business calls to customers.

 - Word-of-mouth niche brands like Oye Happy promote customer satisfaction stories to help retain customer loyalty and gain the trust of new members.
+Their Facebook ads are one of the best examples to look out for, as their ads aim to gain the trust of their audience, and not just promote their products.

 - Focusing solely on the product image with the perfect lighting and with no copy can attract the audience’s attention as well, the John Jacobs Eyewear ads are examples of that.